Norbaeocystin/Flaskberry/Controls/README.md

-Package which needs to be installed on Raspberry Pi to be able to control it
+Package which needs to be installed on Raspberry Pi to be able to control it via Flaskberry